 What is the core responsibility of a teacher?
 What do effective learning and teaching look like?

 Many pre-service teachers view “interest” as synonymous with learning: a teacher who promotes learning in their students is one who consistently makes lessons interesting regardless of other aspects of their teaching.
 This results in the puzzling finding that preservice teachers’ criteria for the quality of a lesson may be based almost entirely on students’ motivation and classroom management during that lesson (Joram and Gabriele, 1998).
 But, although this seems to be a common belief of student teachers, it can often be found in many experienced teachers, especially in science.
-I have heard many times the argument that “we need to let KS3 students enjoy science lessons and keep them engaged with wiz and bangs, because they will be bored to death during their GCSE exam preparation”.
+I have heard many times the argument that “we need to let KS3 students enjoy science lessons and keep them engaged with wiz and bangs because they will be bored to death during their GCSE exam preparation”.

 Sadly, this argument is often used to justify the use of technology in the classroom too.
 So, the fact that children engage with technology in their private life daily can easily become the main motivator for using technology in schools.
-This is a somewhat limiting view of technology in the classroom and I believe one of the main contributors to the negative connotation recently given to the effectiveness of technology in education.
+This is a somewhat limited view of technology in the classroom and I believe one of the main contributors to the negative connotation recently given to the effectiveness of technology in education.

 Why digital learning?

 What questions do you ask yourself when you plan a lesson that involves the use of technology?
 Are you asking “will my students be engaged and my lesson be fun?” or are you asking “will this use of technology enhance my students’ understanding of this topic?”.
 Which question is more aligned with the core responsibility of a teacher and likely to foster more effective learning and teaching in your classroom?

 I am not saying that engaging learners is pointless.
 Quite the opposite.
 Yet focusing entirely on engagement at the expense of learning, challenging and thinking, is not the best strategy, nor will it convince reluctant users of technology that digital learning makes a positive difference.